Our Opening Hours:

 Click here to return to the previous window

-On the day of the accident, the site had just opened, and Carol H was in the process of uncovering skips at the back of the yard when she heard a member of the public arrive.
-As she moved quickly but purposefully between two skips to attend to them, she tripped on a raised bolt and fell, injuring her knee.
+On the day of the accident, the recycling centre had just opened.
+Carol was uncovering skips at the back of the yard when she heard a member of the public arrive on site.
+As she moved quickly but purposefully between two skips to assist them, she tripped on a raised bolt and fell, injuring her knee.

-Carol H suffered a soft tissue injury to her knee which lasted approximately one year.
-In addition, medical evidence confirmed that the fall accelerated the development of arthritis in her knee by an estimated three to five years.
+Carol sustained a soft tissue injury to her knee which lasted for approximately one year.
+Medical evidence also confirmed that the accident accelerated the development of arthritis in her knee by an estimated three to five years.

 • It was reasonable for staff to be between the skips, as leaves and debris frequently needed clearing from that area.